Nixtla/statsforecast/experiments/neuralprophet/README.md

 * Always use strong baselines when forecasting.
 * Quick and easy results are sometimes [misleading](https://en.wikipedia.org/wiki/Streetlight_effect).
 * Simpler models are sometimes [better](https://en.wikipedia.org/wiki/Occam%27s_razor).
+* Both Prophet and NeuralProphet are definitely **not** models for Forecasting at Scale.
+* We find the claim that __"NeuralProphet bridges the gap between traditional time-series models and deep learning methods."__ simply to be false, given that this model does not outperform classical statistical methods neither in accuracy nor speed.

 ## Misc.